 History of our organization

 A group of concerned citizens with roots in the Jewish community of Middlesex County formed Friends for Preservation of Middlesex County Jewish Cemeteries, Inc., as a new nonprofit organization, incorporated in February 2005, to restore and maintain the Jewish cemeteries owned by Congregation Shaarey Tefiloh in Perth Amboy, NJ.
-The organizers united because they shared a concern for the future of these historic cemeteries and a realization that past perpetual care funds had become insufficient to provide necessary maintenance forever.
-These Middlesex County Jewish cemeteries represent the final resting place for members of the Jewish community of yesteryear, including former community leaders, relatives and friends of the organizers of this group, and many who left no survivors.
+The organizers united because they shared a concern for the future of these historic cemeteries and a realization that past funds had become insufficient to provide necessary maintenance forever.
+These Middlesex County Jewish cemeteries, now owned by the Shaarey Tefiloh Cemetery Association, represent the final resting place for members of the Jewish community of yesteryear, including former community leaders, relatives and friends of the organizers of this group, and many who left no survivors.

 This organization has enabled people to come together as a community for the community.
 Those with roots in the Jewish community of Middlesex County have united to honor those who devoted their lives to the Jewish community of yesteryear.

-Since incorporation in February 2005, this organization has raised awareness, interest, and funds.
+Since incorporation in February 2005, our organization has raised awareness, interest, and funds.
 Our organization launched this Web site in September 2005, published its first newsletter in Spring 2006, and began a series of regular cemetery tours in March 2006.
-Our organization assumed responsibility for the maintenance of the cemeteries owned by Congregation Shaarey Tefiloh in March 2006 and hired a landscaper to restore and maintain them properly.
+Since inception, our organization has provided significant support for the maintenance of these cemeteries.
 The tours have enabled visitors to locate the graves of their ancestors, to connect with their relatives, and to observe our progress in maintaining the cemeteries.

-Friends for Preservation of Middlesex County Jewish Cemeteries, Inc. is a federally tax-exempt organization as determined by the Internal Revenue Service under Section 501(c)(13).
+Friends of New Jersey Jewish Cemeteries, Inc. is a federally tax-exempt organization as determined by the Internal Revenue Service under Section 501(c)(3).
 All contributions are tax-deductible as provided by law.